Arsenal's front three of Kai Havertz, Bukayo Saka and Gabriel Martinelli are all in top form - but how fit are the trio?

 Havertz pulled out of the Germany squad due to knee issues, Saka limped away from England's loss to Greece with a hamstring problem and Martinelli missed Brazil's final game with a calf injury.

-With captain Martin Odegaard already confirmed to be out until November at the very least, it is not an ideal situation for the Gunners - especially given how impressive Arsenal's front three have been.
+With captain Martin Odegaard already confirmed to be out for Saturday's trip to Bournemouth at the very least, it is not an ideal situation for the Gunners - especially given how impressive Arsenal's front three have been.

 All three can safely say they are in good form, so much so that with Leandro Trossard needed to cover Odegaard's midfield role, and Gabriel Jesus and Raheem Sterling limited to back-up options (although both started against Southampton), their first-choice status seems pretty safe for now.

-And with a tricky run of fixtures on the horizon, starting with Saturday's trip to Bournemouth live on Sky Sports, Mikel Arteta will need that front three fit and firing…
+And with a tricky run of fixtures on the horizon, starting with Saturday's game to Bournemouth, live on Sky Sports, Mikel Arteta will need that front three fit and firing…

 "I do think this is the year," said Saka at the start of the month.
 Arguably Arsenal's most important player put out a major statement about his side's credentials but looking at his individual form, you can see why he is so confident.